• Skip to Content

 PH.312.600Managing Health Services Organizations4

-All DrPH students will work with the Program Director, who will serve as the initial faculty during the coursework portion of the program.
-After the successful completion of the written qualifying exam and once the student has identified their proposed dissertation area, a dissertation advisor will be identified to mentor the student on the content-specific work.
+All DrPH students in the cohort program will work with the Program Director who will serve as the initial adviser during the coursework portion of the program.
+After the successful completion of the written qualifying exam, and once the student has identified their proposed dissertation area, a dissertation adviser will be identified to mentor the student on the content-specific work.

 The following guidelines have been developed to make clear the advising expectations for both faculty and students.